vinceskahan/reisner-template/README.md

 Current year card(s) are here.
 Previous years are under the subdirectory 'old'.

+I've included a zip file consisting of the Excel spreadsheet used to create this template as well as a sha256sums file for the .zip and .pdf files.

+#### If you derive a template 'from' this one...
+* please keep the attribution to Reisner Scorekeeping on each page
+* remove the QR code pointing to 'this' repo from your derived template
+* a little thanks on your README file or the like is always appreciated

 #### Changelog

 2024:
-* v0.04 - landscape mode to support traditional scoring,
+* v0.05 - landscape mode to support traditional scoring,
-          added QR code to point to this repo, still need to fill in batter boxes with bases/icons/numbers....
+          added QR code to point to this repo no pitch counts or innings totals due to space limitations

 2023:
 * v1 - wish I could remember the changes :-)